Home

 His hope is that this report serves as “a catalyst for change.”

-“Any person who is fair-minded will take a look at what’s in that report and demand that issues be better,” Frank stated.
-“SBC is a big family with 48,000 church buildings.
-There is likely to be some disagreement on learn how to make things better.
-However I’m confident that we’ll work by means of the difficulties.”
+“Any one who is fair-minded will look at what’s in that report and demand that things be better,” Frank stated.
+“SBC is a giant household with 48,000 churches.
+There is likely to be some disagreement on how you can make things higher.
+But I’m assured that we’ll work via the difficulties.”

 If elected, Barber stated in a broadcast interview Monday, “I’m praying that God will give me the knowledge to know what to do....
 We’re crusing into uncharted waters.”

-“The work’s not performed,” he added.
-“We’ve gotten the report, but I believe everyone in the survivor community that I’ve heard from has mentioned reports are one factor, however we’ll see if this family of churches has the courage and resolve to take motion.”
+“The work’s not carried out,” he added.
+“We’ve gotten the report, but I think all people in the survivor group that I’ve heard from has said studies are one thing, however we’ll see if this household of church buildings has the courage and resolve to take action.”

-The sex abuse scandal was thrust into the highlight in 2019 by a landmark report from the Houston Chronicle and San Antonio Specific-Information documenting tons of of instances in Southern Baptist church buildings, together with several in which alleged perpetrators remained in ministry.
+The intercourse abuse scandal was thrust into the highlight in 2019 by a landmark report from the Houston Chronicle and San Antonio Specific-News documenting tons of of circumstances in Southern Baptist church buildings, including several by which alleged perpetrators remained in ministry.

-Related Press faith coverage receives help by way of the AP’s collaboration with The Dialog US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.
+Associated Press faith coverage receives support via the AP’s collaboration with The Dialog US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.

 Quelle: apnews.com